Chia-Network/pool-reference/SPECIFICATION.md

 #### relative_lock_height
 The number of blocks (confirmations) that a user must wait between the point when they start escaping a pool, and the point at which they can finalize their pool switch.
-Must be less than 4608 (24 hours).
+Must be less than 4608 (approximately 24 hours).

 #### target_puzzle_hash
 This is the target of where rewards will be sent to from the singleton.
 Controlled by the pool.

 #### authentication_token_timeout
-The time in minutes for a `authentication_token` to be valid, see [Farmer authentication](#farmer-authentication).
+The time in **minutes** for an `authentication_token` to be valid, see [Farmer authentication](#farmer-authentication).

 ## GET /farmer
-Allows to get the latest information for a farmer.
+Get the latest information for a farmer.

 Request parameter:
 ```